 Acupuncture is a treatment involving the use of small thin needles to restore normal flow of qi, or life-force through the body.
 Some of the symptoms of disease or illness can be described by the blockage or abnormal flow of qi, and by needling the acupoints this flow can be restored.
 Patients often describe feeling sleepy or almost out-of-body type experience when having acupuncture due to the calm and strong relaxation that this technique can imbue and this stress-relief is of immeasurable benefit to many medical conditions brought on by the fast pace and poor sleep hygiene of the modern lifestyle.

 The tongue plays an important aspect of diagnosis in Chinese medicine.
 The tongue is in a sense the most external organ of the body making it easily observed to understand what is happening internally.
-The colour, quality, coating and movement of the tongue all directly relate to what is happening internally in the body, with different areas of the tongue directly relating to different organs.
-This makes it useful to aid in the accurate diagnosis of a person’s condition, and thus direct the most appropriate course of treatment.
+The colour, quality, coating and movement of the tongue all directly relate to what is happening internally in the body, with different areas of the tongue being associated with different organs.
+This makes it useful to aid in identification of ill-health and thus direct the most appropriate course of treatment.

 Palpating the pulse is another vital component of diagnosis in Chinese medicine.
-By palpating the pulse you are able to discover the quality of a person’s energy and blood and also the physiological and pathological state of their internal organ systems.
-The radial pulse is palpated on both wrists in three different positions and at different depths, with each position relating to a different organ in the body.
-The quality, speed, strength and depth of the pulse is identified and this is then used in combination with the tongue diagnosis and the patient interview to make a comprehensive diagnosis and construct the most appropriate treatment plan for the patient and their condition in order to achieve the best outcome possible.
+By palpating the pulse a qualified TCM practitioner can infer the quality of a person’s energy and blood and accordingly the physiological and pathological state of their internal organ systems.
+The radial pulse is palpated on both wrists in three different positions and at different depths, with each position traditionally being related to a different organ in the body.
+The quality, speed, strength and depth of the pulse is identified and this is then used in combination with the tongue diagnosis and the patient interview to produce a profile of the patient’s health, and construct the most appropriate treatment plan for them.